 Our merger with Canadian bicycle producer Devinci Cycles lead to the creation of one of the strongest mountain bike teams on the circuit.
 Riders from New Zealand, France, United States of America, Ireland, Canada and Slovenia achieved tons of memorable results, such as podium finishes for Dakotah Norton at World Cups in Lošinj and Lousa, Keegan Wrights’ wins on Crankworx and Damien Oton’s victory on Megavalanche.

 For the latest iteration of the team, Unior forged a new alliance with another Slovenian manufacturer.
 Sinter is manufacturer of high-end brake pads for cycling & other industries and has joined the team as a title co-sponsor.
-The program will focus on downhill and cross-country, with Slovenian riders Tanja Žakelj, Jure Žabjek and Žak Gomilšček.
+The program will focus on downhill, cross-country and in 2022 also on BMX Freestlye and Slopestyle, with Slovenian riders Tanja Žakelj, Jure Žabjek, Žak Gomilšček, Jaka Remec in Boris Režabek.
 The concept remains the same – offer athletes the best possible support, be the best ambassador to all our sponsors, continue to work hard and have fun while